jlevy/og-equity-compensation/README.md

     award entitles you to a payment equal to the value of a share of the company’s stock, upon the occurrence of certain events.

-    - 🚧 What does this mean, “certain events”?
-      Sounds very ominous.
+    - 🚧 Can we elaborate on what events typically trigger this?

   - 🄳
     [**Stock appreciation rights (SAR)**](https://www.nceo.org/articles/phantom-stock-appreciation-rights-sars)